-Circumstances in which MHA may not enter into a payment agreement are:

-- If the family already has a Payment Agreement in place. - The maximum length of time MHA will enter into a payment agreement with a family is 24 months. - MHA determines that the debt amount is larger than can be paid back by the family within 24 months.

-MHA will calculate payment agreement affordability as follows:

-- 40% of the family's monthly adjusted income less the tenant's monthly total tenant payment (TTP) at the time of the repayment agreement is executed equals the monthly payment amount the family can afford. - Subtract the total of the monthly payment amount 24 months from the total debt amount. - The remainder is the amount the family would have to pay as a lump sum prior to entering the payment agreement.
-If the family is unable to pay the lump sum, the debt is considered more than can be paid back in 24 months. - Example: Debt due to MHA is \$5,000.
+- (2) The HAP contract is terminated due to owner non-compliance or opt-out - (3) A natural disaster - K. Circumstances in which MHA may not enter into a payment agreement are: - (1) If the family already has a Payment Agreement in place. - (2) MHA determines that the debt amount is larger than can be paid back by the family within 24 months. - (3) Monies owed are due to fraud or misrepresentation.
+[24 CFR 982.163] - (i) HUD's definition of program fraud and abuse is a single act or pattern of actions that: - (a) Constitutes false statement, omission, or concealment of a substantive fact, made with intent to deceive or mislead, and that results in payment of Section 8 program funds in violation of Section 8 program requirements. - L. MHA will calculate payment agreement affordability as follows: - (1) 40% of the family's monthly adjusted income less the tenant's monthly total tenant payment (TTP) at the time of the repayment agreement is executed equals the monthly payment amount the family can afford. - (i) The monthly payment may exceed 40% of the family's monthly adjusted income if the family agrees to the amount stated in the repayment agreement. - (2) Subtract the total of the monthly payment amount \24 months from the total debt amount. - (3) The remainder is the amount the family would have to pay as a lump sum prior to entering the payment agreement. - (i) If the family is unable to pay the lump sum, the debt is considered more than can be paid back in 24 months. - (4) Example: Debt due to MHA is \$5,000.
 40% of family's monthly adjusted income is \$500.
-The rent amount paid by the family is \$400. \$500-\$400=\$100 maximum monthly payment agreement amount. \$10024 months =\$2,400. \$5,000-\$2,400 = \$2,600. \$2,600 is the lump sum the family would have to pay, before a payment agreement could be established.
+The rent amount paid by the family is \$400. \$500-\$400=\$100 maximum monthly payment agreement amount. \$100\24 months =\$2,400. \$5,000-\$2,400 = \$2,600. \$2,600 is the lump sum the family would have to pay, before a payment agreement could be established.
 If the family is unable to pay the lump sum, the amount of debt is considered to be larger than the family's ability to pay within 24 months.